"And this: for my brother" — For Bond Fans Only in Conversation with Anthony & David Meyer

 With thanks to Anthony and David for their kindness in making this possible.

-If you enjoyed For Bond Fans Only in Conversation with Anthony and David Meyer, please could you spare a couple of spare minutes and a bit of loose change to donate to For Bond Fans Only's chosen charity for 2019: Saint Francis Hospice?
+If you enjoyed For Bond Fans Only in Conversation with Anthony and David Meyer, please spare some loose change to donate to For Bond Fans Only's chosen charity for 2019: Saint Francis Hospice?

 Saint Francis Hospice provides free care for people living with cancer and other life-limiting illnesses.
 The Hospice also provides therapy for bereaved families — often young children who have lost a parent.

-With only 28% of its running costs coming from the NHS, the Hospice needs to find £21,000 a day to simply survive.
+With only 28% of its running costs coming from the NHS, the Hospice must find £21,000 a day to survive.

 You can donate to this incredible cause here.